top of page

 Table 1.
 Biological activity of the most representative compounds synthesized in C5aR fluorescent ligand development project. * In addition to the W-54011, the unmodified pharmacophore 1 was used as internal control for further assay validation.

-An initial set of compounds based on functionalized P1 and combined with different linkers were synthesized, but none of them showed a KB of less than 100nM, unlike the functionalized P1 scaffold.
-Thus, different combinations of P1+linkers and a P3 functionalized scaffold + linker was also tested – with the P3+linker (MFLV50) being the highlight (Table 1, blue).
+An initial set of compounds based on functionalized P1 combined with different linkers was synthesized.
+However, none of these compounds exhibited a K*B** of less than 100nM*, unlike the functionalized P1 scaffold.
+Consequently, different combinations of P1+linkers and a P3 functionalized scaffold + linker were also tested, with the P3+linker (MFLV50) emerging as the highlight (Table 1, blue).

 The most promising scaffolds were labeled with a red-emitting fluorophore, Cy5.
-While the activity was not great, there was a discrepancy between biological results and expected activity based on the docking studies using the crystal structure.7 For example, MFLV18 (Table 1, blue) was predicted to establish an intramolecular hydrogen bond, simulated the fold present on PMX53.
+While the activity was not optimal, there was a discrepancy between biological results and expected activity based on the docking studies using the crystal structure.
+For instance, MFLV18 (Table 1, blue) was anticipated to establish an intramolecular hydrogen bond, simulating the fold present in PMX53.

-Neither fluorescent P1 nor P3 showed good activity in calcium functional assays, the best compound is CELT-58, which was obtained by combining MFLV18 with Cy5, showing a KB of 5788nM (Table 1, red).
+Neither fluorescent P1 nor P3 showed good activity in calcium functional assays.
+The best compound identified was CELT-58, which was obtained by combining MFLV18 with Cy5, showing a K*B** of 5788nM* (Table 1, red).

-Other assays were performed, in a more extensive manner.
-7 compounds based on P1 and P3 were tested by Twist Bioscience.
-Flow Cytometry C5aR binding assay was performed in both C5aR-HEK (Multispan) and C5aR-Chem1 (DiscoverX) transfected cell lines and cAMP HunterTM eXpress C5aR CHO-K1 GPCR Assay.
+Further assays were conducted in a more extensive manner.
+Seven compounds based on P1 and P3 were tested by Twist Bioscience.
+A Flow Cytometry C5aR binding assay was performed in both C5aR-HEK (Multispan) and C5aR-Chem1 (DiscoverX) transfected cell lines, along with the cAMP HunterTM eXpress C5aR CHO-K1 GPCR Assay.

 cAMP Functional Assays

-Only P1 (MFLV59) and the P3+linker conjugates MFLV50 and MFLV66, as well as the fluorescent compound CELT-68 (based on P3) showed activity in cAMP assays (Figure 4, Table 1).
+Only P1 (MFLV59) and the P3+linker conjugates MFLV50 and MFLV66, as well as the fluorescent compound CELT-68 (based on P3), demonstrated activity in cAMP assays (Figure 4, Table 1).

 Graphs of CsAR antagonistic cAMP assay results.
 Left shows MFLV data in blue, red, and other colors.
 Right shows CELT-58 and CELT-68.